 The District provides workers' compensation insurance in accordance with Indiana's Workers' Compensation Act.
 Workers' compensation insurance offers limited benefits to eligible workers for work-related injuries or illnesses requiring medical treatment.
-If an employee sustains work-related injuries or illnesses, they must promptly inform their supervisor immediately, no matter how minor the injury or illness appears.
-Effective March 1, 2022, all injured employees must call Paradigm, our Workers' Compensation liaison, to verbally report an injury.
+Employees who sustain work-related injuries or illnesses, they must promptly inform their supervisor immediately, no matter how minor the injury or illness appears.
+All injured employees must call Paradigm, our Workers' Compensation liaison, to verbally report an injury.
 The Paradigm phone number is 1-844-454-1143.
 Paradigm will triage all medical care and coordinate reporting to the HR Department.
 All injury-related questions should be directed to the HR department or the workcomp@perryschools.org email.

 Benefits are generally available after a waiting period.
-Worker's compensation benefits will not be available for the first seven (7) calendar days unless the disability continues for longer than twenty-one (21) calendar days.
+Worker's compensation benefits will not be available for the first seven (7) calendar days unless the disability continues for over twenty-one (21) calendar days.
 Thus, the employee may use sick, personal, and/or vacation leave for the first seven (7) calendar days off due to an injury on the job.
 Vacation or personal leave will not be used unless instructed by the employee.
 If the employee does not have adequate leave to cover the seven (7) calendar days, the employee will have to be off work without pay.

-Employees who incur an injury at work must report to the prescribed provider for care and injury diagnosis.
+Employees injured at work must report to the prescribed provider for care and injury diagnosis.
 Failure to do so may cause the claim to be unpaid.

 In the event an employee is required to be absent due to an injury sustained as a result of an assault or battery which is determined to be compensable under workers' compensation laws while the employee is appropriately discharging their duties, the employee shall receive the difference between the daily rate paid through worker's compensation and the employee's daily rate for a period up to the number of days in the employee's scheduled workdays for the school year and shall not be charged against the employee's sick leave.
 The District may require an independent medical or psychological examination at the District's expense if there is a question about the employee's condition.
-The HR Department shall assist the employee in filing all necessary forms for workers' compensation.
-Employees must comply with the worker's compensation reporting provision to receive the benefits.
+The HR Department shall assist the employee communicating with the providers for workers' compensation.
+Employees must comply with the worker's compensation reporting and care provisions to receive the benefits.

 As promptly as the nature of the assault or battery allows, the employee shall report to their supervisor all cases of assault or battery, whether injured or not, connected with their employment.
-The supervisor shall, in turn, promptly inform the HR department in writing with a copy of the report being given to the supervisor or building Teacher.
+The supervisor shall, in turn, promptly inform the HR department in writing with a copy of the report being given to the supervisor or building administrator.

 Paradigm will work with the employee to direct the appropriate care level at a district-approved provider.
-Personal physicians are not allowed under Workers' Compensation, and generally, employees are required to seek medical care at the following clinic:
+Personal physicians are not allowed under Workers' Compensation, and generally, employees are required to seek medical care where directed by Paradigm.
+The District has a relationship for billing and authorization of care services at the following clinic.